adrianw-eecs/Self_Driving_Car_Simulator/README.md

 11. **model-V1.09** - Model trained using 2 laps of desert test data and 10 epochs and learning rate of 2.0e-4, test a different activation function eLU and loss function changed to mean_absolute_error.

 Upon initale inspection the model seems to have trained better than with the loss function being mean_squared_error.
 This is just by looking at the loss values generated.
 My inital prediction was completely wrong the mean absolute error performed much worse, the car was unable to make it past the first sharp turn and many models were had difficult making it past small turns.
 I will most likley stick with the mean squared error loss function for the future.

+12. **model-V1.10** - Model trained using 2 laps of desert test data and 10 epochs and learning rate of 2.0e-4, test a different activation function eLU and loss function changed to mean_absolute_error.
+This model also used dropout of 20% after each layer of the network.

+This model performed very similarly to models before however still had some issues with the

 ## Lessons Learned
 ### Learning rate: